 All organizations may reserve meeting rooms and programming space in Plaster Student Union for up to one year in advance.
 Reservations will be made on a first-come, first-served basis.
 The Assistant to Vice President of Student Affairs/Director of the Student Union must approve requests for reservations more than one year in advance.
 Confirmation of reservation will be sent within 48 hours of request.

 Event details deadline

-All groups requiring audio/visual equipment, outside power needs, or any special set up needs must have all final details to the Conference Service Office ten (10) days prior to their event date.
+All groups requiring audio/visual equipment, outside power needs, or any special set up needs must have all final details to the Event and Meeting Services Office ten (10) days prior to their event date.
 Any groups that provide this information nine (9) days or less may not be guaranteed that their needs can be met.

 Residence life areas